 Spelling variations of this family name include: Greenshields, Greenscheils, Greensill and many more.

 Early Notables of the Greensill family (pre 1700)

-Greensill Settlers in United States in the 20th Century
+Greensill Settlers in New Zealand in the 19th Century

 Mr. J. A. R. Greensill, British settler travelling from England aboard the ship "Oriental" arriving in Nelson, South Island, New Zealand in 1857

 Mr. Alexander David Greensill C.B.E., British Founder and Chief Executive for Greensill Capital was appointed Commander of the Order of the British Empire on 17th June 2017, for services to the Economy